incodehq/incode-platform/README.md

 * in your project's `webapp` module, update your `WEB-INF/isis.properties`.

-  This module uses Isis Addons' [settings module](https://github.com/isisaddons/isis-module-settings) for feature persistence:
+  This module uses Isis Addons' [settings module](https://github.com/isisaddons/isis-module-settings) for feature persistence.
+(It does not however provide any domain services of its own, so there is no need to include `org.isisaddons.module.togglz` in the package list):

 <pre>
   isis.services.ServicesInstallerFromAnnotation.packagePrefix=\